yegor256/blog/_posts/2019/jul/2019-07-02-tdd-misbeliefs.md

 is unreliable, how can we test our code against it?
 This reminds me of an old joke where a patient comes to the doctor and says "Help me doc, my body hurts anywhere I touch it with my finger!"
 The doctor answers
-"It's just your finger --- it's broken!"
+"It's just your finger---it's broken!"
 A very similar situation occurs here:
 If we test our production objects with broken Test Doubles, they will all look broken.